piyushraj2340/TaskFlow_v1.0/README.md

 	1. sorting on the datatable....
 	2. review the calculations of goal,task,and todos....

-# Add UserBased control in service, repository if need....
+# Add UserBased control in service, repository if need....✅
 # Add username while register user  ✅
 # add the task, goal, todo, productivity controller to the authorize ✅
 # add the model error in the mvc patter using the partial view  ✅